Precious metal prices down in Azerbaijan

 Trend:

-Precious metal prices decreased in Azerbaijan on April 12, Trend reports citing the data published by the country’s Central Bank.
+Precious metal prices decreased in Azerbaijan on April 15 compare to April 12, Trend reports citing the data published by the country’s Central Bank.

 |